merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 All fine?
 Perfect!
 Now you have a computer that can run anvi'o!

+---

+If you would like to **further prepare** your anvi'o installation for things you may need later, run the following programs in your terminal:

+* Run {% include PROGRAM name="anvi-setup-scg-taxonomy" %}, to setup SCG taxonomy data using GTDB genomes.
+* Run {% include PROGRAM name="anvi-setup-ncbi-cogs" %}, to setup NCBI's COG database for quick annotation of genes with functions,
+* Run {% include PROGRAM name="anvi-setup-kegg-kofams" %}, so {% include PROGRAM name="anvi-estimate-metabolism" %} finds the database of KEGG orthologs ready when you need it.

 ### Final words

 Here are some reminders we hope you can quickly go through before leaving this page:

 * **Your tests looked like they worked but your browser didn't pop-up?** OK.
 There may be to reasons for this. **If you are on your personal computer**, this may mean that the Python setup on your system is unable to find your default browser.
 Not a biggie.
 When an interactive interface is initiated successfully, you will see the address through which you can access to the interactive.
 Copy that address and paste it in your browser's address bar. **If you are connected to a remote computer**, it may take a bit more setup to make to use your local browser to access to an anvi'o interactive interactive interface running remotely.
 [Read this article]({% post_url anvio/2018-03-07-working-with-remote-interative %}) (or ask your systems administrator to read it) to learn how you can forward displays from servers to your personal computer.
 Finally, **Windows users may be greeted by a "This site can't be reached" error** even when their browsers show up :/ You can overcome this problem by copy-pastig the address you see in your terminal to your browser address bar (this is what happens when you bring a Microsoft Windows to an open-source fight).

 * **When you open a new terminal you get command not found error when you run anvi'o commands?**  Depending on your conda setup, you may need to activate the anvi'o conda environment every time you open a new terminal window.
-In these cases you will either need to run `source activate anvio-7` or `conda activate anvio-7` (this assumes you named your conda environment for anvio `anvio-7`, but you can always list your conda environments by typing `conda env list`.
+In these cases you will either need to run `source activate anvio-7.1` or `conda activate anvio-7.1` (this assumes you named your conda environment for anvio `anvio-7.1`, but you can always list your conda environments by typing `conda env list`.

 * **You are not using [Chrome](https://www.google.com/chrome/) as your default browser and anvi'o complains about it?** We hate the idea of asking you to change your browser preferences for anvi'o :( But currently, Chrome maintains the most efficient SVG engine among all browsers we tested as of 2021.
 For instance, Safari can run the anvi'o interactive interface, however it takes orders of magnitude more time and memory compared to Chrome.
 Firefox, on the other hand, doesn't even bother drawing anything at all.
 Long story short, the anvi'o interactive interface __will not perform optimally__ with anything but Chrome.
 So you need Chrome.
 Moreover, if Chrome is not your default browser, every time interactive interface pops up, you will need to copy-paste the address bar into a Chrome window.
 You can learn what is your default browser by running this command in your terminal: